 The second Sudanese civil war, from 1983 to 2005, was largely considered a continuation of the north-south struggle, but also spread to the Nuba mountains in South Kordofan and Blue Nile.
 It was one of the longest and deadliest civil wars on record.
 A Comprehensive Peace Agreement (CPA) was signed in 2005, which paved the way for South Sudan’s succession in 2011, but tensions remain high.
 The conflict in South Kordofan and Blue Nile was also covered by the CPA but core issues were not addressed.
 Instead the two states were assigned vaguely worded “popular consultations”.
 The status of the southern territory of Abyei is still disputed.

-Deteriorating living standards have triggered countrywide protests since mid-December 2018.
-Sudan has faced severe economic challenges since the beginning of 2018 but dramatic price increase of key commodities such as fuel and bread sparked protests.
-On 11 April, Al Bashir, one of African’s longest ruling strongmen, was ousted by the military.
-He was put under arrest and is held in prison awaiting trial.
+Sudan has faced severe economic challenges since the beginning of 2018, and the price of key commodities such as fuel and bread has increased sharply.
+Deteriorating living standards triggered countrywide protests that ultimately led the military to oust the country’s president, Omar al-Bashir, one of African’s longest ruling strongmen, in April 2019.
+He was put under arrest and is in prison awaiting trial.
+The provisional government does not want to send him to the ICC despite an internal criminal warrant.

-Sudan is also very arid and more than 69,000 square kilometres of the country is considered drought-prone.
+Sudan is very arid and large parts of the country are considered drought prone.
 This has had devastating humanitarian consequences because more than 82 per cent of people live in rural areas and are largely dependent on rain-fed subsistence agriculture and animal husbandry for their livelihoods.
 These climatic conditions have overlapped with conflict and economic and political instability to create extremely high levels of food insecurity.
 Displacement associated with slow-onset phenomena such as drought is likely to have occurred, but its scale has yet to be determined with any accuracy.

 Most of the disaster displacement recorded has been linked to flooding, including flash floods in arid areas and riverine flooding.
 The latter is particularly common in eastern and south-eastern states through which the Blue Nile, White Nile and Gash rivers flow.
 Flooding tends to happen between August and September, at the height of the rainy season.

-The majority of people displaced by conflict live in South, North and Central Darfur states, which were hosting about 1.5 million IDPs as of the end of 2018.
-There were also 185,000 in South Kordofan and 47,000 in Blue Nile.
-The presence of IDPs in Sennar state is probable, however, no organisation nor the government assess the situation there.
+The majority of people displaced by conflict live in South, North and Central Darfur states, which were hosting about 1.5 million IDPs as of the end of 2019.
+There were also 192,000 in South Kordofan and 47,000 in Blue Nile.
+Sennar state is also probably hosting IDPs, but no organisation nor the government assess the situation there.
 Displacement in areas outside government control is not recorded at all.

 Most of the new conflict displacement recorded in recent years has taken place in Darfur, particularly in the Jebel Marra mountains at the intersection of Central, South and North Darfur.
 It has been linked to violence between herders and farmers, and the targeting of IDPs and other civilians by militias associated with the Sudanese military such as the Rapid Support Forces (RSF).